Skip to content

 You can find a complete checklist at Greenpeace.

-from the washbasin to the river and sea
+from the sink to the river and sea

-According to NABU eV, 922 tons of microplastics and 46,900 tons of dissolved polymers end up in wastewater in Germany every year from cosmetic products and detergents and cleaning agents alone.
-Although 90 to 97% can be filtered out in sewage treatment plants, the rest ends up in rivers and from there often into the sea.
-3 to 10% sounds manageable at first, but given the huge amounts of microplastics, it is still far too much.
-In addition, the microplastics that were initially caught in the sewage sludge can end up back in nature, because the sludge is often used as fertilizer.
+According to NABU eV (Nature and Biodiversity Conservation Union), 922 tons of microplastics and 46,900 tons of dissolved polymers enter wastewater in Germany every year from cosmetic products, as well as detergents, cleaning agents, and cleaning products.
+While 90 to 97% can be filtered out in sewage treatment plants, the remainder ends up in rivers and from there often into the oceans.
+3 to 10% may sound manageable at first, but given the huge quantities of microplastics, it's still far too much.
+Furthermore, the microplastics initially captured in sewage sludge can also end up back in nature, as the sludge is often used as fertilizer.

-You can read about what is so harmful about microplastics and how much of them there are currently on earth in our blog post about less plastic .
-In general, one thing is certain: microplastics are spreading ever faster on land and in water and have already found their way into our air, soil and drinking water.
-And in 2018 they were also proven to be in the human digestive tract .
+You can read about what is so harmful about microplastics and how much of them there is currently on Earth in our blog post about reducing plastic .
+In general, one thing is certain: microplastics are spreading ever faster on land and in water and have already found their way into our air, soil, and drinking water.
+And in 2018, they were also proven to be in the human digestive tract .
 Even though medical studies on the effects of microplastics are still in their early stages, it is already known that they can have effects on the human body.
-According to the Leibniz Institute of Freshwater Ecology and Inland Fisheries, for example, they can cause inflammation and biochemical reactions - and a connection to other diseases is also suspected.
+According to the Leibniz Institute of Freshwater Ecology and Inland Fisheries, for example, they can trigger inflammation and biochemical reactions—and a connection to other diseases is also suspected.

-Back to the topic of plastic-free bathrooms: you decide what products end up in your bathroom!
+Back to the topic of a plastic-free bathroom: You decide what products end up in your bathroom!
 So here are a few tips.

 Decision

-As with the plastic-free kitchen, the switch to a plastic-free bathroom also starts with an inventory and a scanner look.
-This time even with a little technology gnome called Codecheck : With this app, you can scan all your products using the barcode and check the ingredients.
-This way, not only microplastics, but also many other chemicals, palm oil or other ingredients that are harmful to health and the environment are displayed with the respective explanation and you can find good alternatives in the future.
-BUND eV has also developed its own scanning app that gives you competent advice about harmful contents when shopping.
+Just like in the plastic-free kitchen, the transition to a plastic-free bathroom begins with an inventory and a scanner.
+This time, it even includes a little techie called Codecheck : With this app, you can scan all your products using the barcode and check the ingredients.
+This way, you'll be shown not only microplastics, but also many other chemicals, palm oil, and other ingredients that are harmful to health and the environment, along with their respective explanations, so you can find good alternatives in the future.
+BUND eV has also developed its own scanning app that provides expert advice about harmful ingredients while shopping.

-But don't throw everything away straight away, that wouldn't be sustainable either.
-The resources for production have already been used up - so use them.
-Experts recommend only putting products with microplastics and their contents directly into the plastic waste so that the particles cannot enter the water cycle.
-Once microplastics are in the groundwater, it is impossible to get them out or only with extreme effort.
+But don't just throw everything away; that wouldn't be sustainable either.
+The resources used to produce it have already been used up—so use them.
+Experts recommend only disposing of products containing microplastics and their contents directly in the plastic waste stream to prevent the particles from entering the water cycle.
+Once microplastics are in the groundwater, they're impossible to remove, or only with extreme effort.

 2. solid instead of liquid

-The easiest way to go plastic-free in the bathroom is so simple that it's almost frightening: Instead of liquid shower gel and hand soap, which can contain liquid plastic in addition to the single-use plastic packaging, just use a bar of soap!
-The same goes for shampoo and conditioner, because there are also wonderfully fragrant solid solutions in bar form for these that you can moisten and lather up in the shower.
-Same effect, similar price and kilos less plastic waste in the bathroom.
-We love the wonderful soaps for skin and hair from our friends at Junglück and find the change really practical, especially when traveling and at the gym: Because (hair) soaps can be safely packed in homemade wax cloths and are much easier to transport than their liquid relatives!
+The simplest way to go plastic-free is so simple it's almost frightening: Instead of liquid shower gel and hand soap, which can contain liquid plastic in addition to their single-use plastic packaging, simply use a bar of soap!
+The same goes for shampoo and conditioner, as these, too, are available in wonderfully fragrant solid bar solutions that you can moisten and lather up in the shower.
+Same effect, similar price, and kilos less plastic waste in the bathroom.
+We love the wonderful soaps for skin and hair from our friends at Junglück and find the switch really practical, especially when traveling and at the gym: (Hair) soaps can be safely wrapped in homemade wax wraps and are much easier to transport than their liquid counterparts!

-Let's assume that every person living in Germany changes their toothbrush every three months: With a life expectancy of around 80 years and a population of around 83 million people, we arrive at an estimated 250 toothbrushes per human life, or 249 million toothbrushes per year, in Germany alone.
+Assuming every person living in Germany changes their toothbrush every three months: With a life expectancy of approximately 80 years and a population of around 83 million, we arrive at an estimated 250 toothbrushes per human lifetime, or 249 million toothbrushes per year in Germany alone.
 The majority: once again made of plastic.

 But that doesn't have to be the case!
-More and more companies are offering alternatives made of bamboo or natural wood that you can then compost.
-Our friends at Hydrophil, for example, make beautiful and fair brushes made of bamboo with bristles made of castor oil.
+More and more companies are offering alternatives made from bamboo or natural wood that you can compost afterward.
+Our friends at Hydrophil, for example, make beautiful and ethically produced brushes made from bamboo with bristles made from castor oil.

-And the next step for a plastic-free bathroom: You don't have to buy toothpaste from a tube either!
-Many packaging-free stores and some drugstores also offer toothpaste tabs.
+And the next step toward a plastic-free bathroom: You don't have to buy toothpaste from a tube either!
+Many packaging-free stores and some drugstores offer toothpaste tablets.

 4. DIY mouthwash for zero waste in the bathroom

-We found a great recipe for mouthwash from Wastelandrebel : Mix boiled water with baking soda, tea tree oil, mint oil and, if desired, a little birch sugar (xylitol).
-Put it in your soulbottle, put the lid on and shake it vigorously, done!
+We found a great recipe for mouthwash from Wastelandrebel : Mix boiled water with baking soda, tea tree oil, mint oil, and, if desired, a little birch sugar (xylitol).
+Pour it into your soulbottle, put the lid on, and give it a good shake.
+Done!

-Shaving without plastic has become one of our absolute no-plastic bathroom hacks.
-Because it just makes so much sense!
+Plastic-free shaving has become one of our absolute no-plastic bathroom hacks.
+Because it simply makes so much sense!
 Instead of disposable razors or the typical plastic attachments, get a beautiful stainless steel safety razor.
-You can get these in many packaging-free stores, online or from grandpa's old bathroom cabinet and then you can keep it for the rest of your life.
-You put a steel blade in the top, screw it back on and shave as usual.
-Plus, they only cost a fraction of the normal price of conventional disposable blades and plastic attachments: around ten cents per blade.
-Conclusion?
-The thing is stylish, works and saves a lot of money, waste and emissions.
+You can find these at many packaging-free stores, online, or from grandpa's old bathroom cabinet, and then you can keep it for the rest of your life.
+You insert a steel blade into the top, screw it back on, and shave as usual.
+Plus, they cost only a fraction of the regular price of conventional disposable blades and plastic attachments: around ten cents per blade.
+Bottom line?
+This thing is stylish, works, and saves a ton of money, waste, and emissions.

-6. Get rid of the cotton pads & plastic swabs
+6. Away with the cotton pads and plastic swabs

-Although they are not directly made of plastic, they are still waste in the bathroom: You can also easily replace cotton pads with reusable alternatives made of cotton or bamboo fiber.
+While not exactly made of plastic, they still create waste in the bathroom: You can also easily replace cotton pads with reusable alternatives made of cotton or bamboo fiber.
 After use, they simply go in the washing machine.
-Cotton buds are now also available made of renewable bamboo.
+Cotton swabs are now also available made from renewable bamboo.

 cotton swabs